qaware/cloud-native-explab/platform/cloudkoffer.md

         type: LoadBalancer
 ```

-Finally, add and configure image repository and policy for the image update automation to work.
+Then add and configure image repository and policy for the image update automation to work.
 ```bash
 flux create image repository podinfo \
     --image=ghcr.io/stefanprodan/podinfo \